digitalbricklayer/techteapotcom/src/content/posts/mrtg-v1-in-depth/index.md

 MRTG is an open source network management tool originally developed by Tobias Oetiker in the spring of 1995 whilst he was working as a system administrator at De Montfort University, Leicester, UK.

-## MRTG Release
+## MRTG Announcement

 The [original announcement of the MRTG project](https://groups.google.com/g/comp.lang.perl/c/FaAWCOBdgKo/m/g7IAn-LRGicJ) took place on 28th April 1995 on the *comp.lang.perl* news group.

-Here is the announcement in full:
+Here is the text of the announcement in full:

 >ANNOUNCE: mrtg - Network Traffic Stats on the Web
 >